DedBash/Magisk-DNS-Servers/README.md

 *No malware or advertisements are being blocked.
 However, certain pages, such as those containing explicit content, may be blocked due to Google SafeSearch or similar filtering technology.

-**The German server runs at 24Fire and the British server runs at MyLIR and the information is the average of the number of requests over 24 hours.
+**The <a href="https://uptime.de.magisk-dns-servers.xyz/status/dns">German</a> server runs at 24Fire and the <a href="https://uptime.uk.magisk-dns-servers.xyz/status/dns">British</a> server runs at MyLIR and the information is the average of the number of requests over 24 hours.

 ### Support me
 If you want to support me so that I can do something like this more, you are welcome to donate on https://www.buymeacoffee.com/DedBash.